Train-before-Test Harmonizes Language Model Rankings: Additional Experiment Setting

+We additionally excluded five benchmarks due to anomalies observed during fine-tuning: \texttt{MedQA-4Options}, \texttt{LogiQA}, \texttt{Mutual}, \texttt{Mela-EN}, and \texttt{Swag}.
+For these benchmarks, more than 20\% of models, most of which are small models with fewer than 0.5B parameters, showed no performance improvement after fine-tuning.
 We also excluded \texttt{Paws-EN}, as its corresponding model ranking under direct evaluation was negatively correlated (Kendall’s $\tau$ less than zero) with 23 out of 24 other benchmarks.
 We attribute this anomaly to the unusual prompting template used by \texttt{lm-eval-harness}.